Watching The World: Saving Lives Through Hazards Mapping And Monitoring

 Kevin Gallagher, Associate Director, USGS Core Science Systems

-Mike West, State Seismologist, Alaska Earthquake Center, Professor, University of Alaska, Fairbanks
+Mike West (video), State Seismologist, Alaska Earthquake Center, Professor, University of Alaska, Fairbanks

 Richard Ortt, Director, State Geologist, Maryland Geological Survey

-Danielle Woodring, Geoscicence Policy Associate at the American Geosciences Institute, Moderator
+Danielle Woodring, Geoscience Policy Associate at the American Geosciences Institute, Moderator